Cancer

 • Whole grains, such as brown rice and quinoa

 You do not need to be a vegan or vegetarian to follow a plant-based diet.
-Consider the proportion of animal to plant foods you are consuming.
+Consider the proportion of animal and plant foods you are consuming.
 You can follow a plant-based diet by consuming about two-thirds plant-based foods and one-third animal-based foods.

 Choose fresh foods versus ready-to-eat or processed foods like microwaveable meals.
 These types of food tend to have many ingredients and can be high in refined sugar, sodium, saturated fats and trans fats.